 It's a remarkably quick easy way to assess, understand, and optimise virtually any situation involving distribution or usage of some kind.

-The potential uses therefore cover most aspects of work, business, organizational development and personal life.
+The potential uses, therefore, cover most aspects of work, business, organisational development and personal life.

 Pareto's Principle is named after Vilfredo Pareto (1848-1923), an Italian economist-sociologist, Professor of Political Economy at Lausanne, Switzerland, who first discovered and described the '80:20' effect.